cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 ```

 #### Step 3: Sleeping with Condition Variables
-One might argue (and be right) that it is strange to pass a pre-filled queue to the constructor of our `ImageProcessingPipeline`.
+Because for now we, arguably for not good reason, pass a pre-filled queue to the constructor of our `ImageProcessingPipeline`, all of the images get "assigned" to the first thread.
+This is not what we want!
+But the idea of swapping the whole queue is a valid one, it just shines when the data is coming in over time.
 In a real application, we would likely want to start our pipeline with an empty queue, keep the threads alive, and add images to the queue as they arrive over time.

-However, if our threads simply constantly check `if (images_.empty())` in a `while (true)` loop, this is called **spinning** the threads.
-This can keep the CPU at 100% while doing absolutely nothing useful!
+However, if our threads simply constantly check `if (images_.empty())` in a `while (true)` loop, which is called **spinning** the threads, then can keep the CPU at 100% while doing absolutely nothing useful!
 Also, how would we know when to stop them?

 Instead, we want the threads to go to **sleep** and only wake up when new work arrives.
 We can do this with a `std::condition_variable`.
 Conditional variables might seem a bit confusing at first, but in a nutshell here is how to work with one.
-We'll look at a toy example before we use this pattern for our image pipeline.
+We'll look at a toy example before we use this pattern for our image pipeline to make sure we're all on the same page.

 There are three main puzzle pieces to using conditional variables.
 First, we need some data to protect, for example some `data_queue`.
 Then we need a **mutex** that protects these data.
 Finally, we need a **condition variable** itself.